top of page

 Q: What are your rates, do you offer virtual lessons, how do I pay and what will I need to start the lessons?

-A: My current rates are $35 for 30 minutes, $50 for 45 minutes, $60 for 60 minutes.
+A: My current in-studio rates are $40 for 30 minutes, $55 for 45 minutes, and for $65 for 60 minutes.

-Lessons are weekly on the same day and at the same time.
-Lessons are billed one month
+Lessons are weekly on the same day and time and are billed a month in advance.
+Payment forms:

 All the best,